michaelficarra/commonjs-everywhere/README.md

     * `node`: a falsey value causes the bundling phase to omit the `process` stub that emulates a node environment
     * `verbose`: log additional operational information to stderr
     * `ignoreMissing`: continue without error when dependency resolution fails
+    * `modulesDir`: use this relative dir for looking up third party modules

 ## Examples